In this Section:

 Due to the potential fire risk, you must ask ward staff before you bring in personal electrical equipment such as hair driers, portable radios or CD players.

-Every day you will be given a menu card to order ahead for three meals.
+Each day you'll be given a menu card to order ahead for three meals.
 Your meals will be chosen for you if you are unavailable or unable to choose for yourself.
-If you are in theatre or having tests, your chosen meal may be altered automatically to fit in with your schedule.
-Please tell your doctor or nurse if you have special dietary or religious requirements and you will be referred to a dietician.
+If you're in theatre or having tests, your chosen meal may be altered automatically to fit in with your schedule.
+Please tell your doctor or nurse if you have special dietary or religious requirements and you'll be referred to a dietician.

 Due to food safety regulations, patients should not bring in food from outside that needs to be heated.
 Food to be served cold must be refrigerated.

-There is a patient phone at most overnight bed locations.
-Calls from outside the hospital between the hours of 8:00am and 8:00pm can be directed to all patients by ringing 03 9496 5000.
+A patient phone is provided at most overnight bed locations.
+Calls from outside the hospital between the hours of 8am and 8pm can be directed to all patients by ringing 03 9496 5000.
 Outgoing calls can be made by patients who have a Telstra Phoneaway card.
 These may be purchased on-site at vending machines, or at external retail outlets (such as Post Offices).
 Instructions on how to use the system are available in the wards.

-The use of mobile phones is permitted in the public areas (lounges, waiting areas, corridors etc) so long as there is no operating medical equipment within 2 metres (due to possible interference).
+Mobile phones can be used in public areas (such as lounges, waiting areas and corridors) as long as there is no operating medical equipment within 2 metres (due to possible interference).

-If you would like to hire a bedside television, you can do this yourself through the free Patient Information Channel.
-When you have the TV switched on, please use your Nurse Call bell to access this channel on Channel 1.
+Bedside televisions can be hired through the free Patient Information Channel.
+When you have the TV switched on, use your Nurse Call bell to access the channel on Channel 1.
 Access to selected radio stations is also included in your TV hire.

-Please do not bring jewellery, money or valuable personal items to hospital, except small amounts of change for newspapers or other small necessities.
-The hospital cannot accept responsibility for the loss or damage to your property.
+Please don't bring jewellery, money or valuable personal items to hospital, except small amounts of change for newspapers or other small necessities.
+We don't accept responsibility for any loss or damage of patients' personal items.